giridhar7632/parallaxEffect/README.md

 For rightward movement the `speed` will be negative and for leftward movement it should be positive.Here `l4` moves rightwards and `l5` moves leftwards.<br>
 Then your final page will look something [like this](https://total-parallax.giridharhackclu.repl.co/).<br>
 That's it!
 You added both `vertical-parallax` and `horizontal-parallax` effects.
 Well done.:wink:

+## Hacking

+Your creativity is not restricted to only this example.
+You can create different parallax effects.
+1) In this example, I focused only on scrolling vertically.
+You can use <a href="https://developer.mozilla.org/en-US/docs/Web/API/Window/scrollX">`scrollX`</a> for creating parallax while scrolling horizontally.
+1) You can use <a href="https://developer.mozilla.org/en-US/docs/Web/CSS/transform-function/translate">`transform: translate(X,Y);`</a> or <a href="https://developer.mozilla.org/en-US/docs/Web/CSS/transform-function/translate3d">`transform: translate3d(X,Y,Z);`</a> for creating different effects.
+1) You can also create a parallax on `mousemove` using <a href="https://developer.mozilla.org/en-US/docs/Web/API/UIEvent/pageX">`pageX`</a> and <a href="https://developer.mozilla.org/en-US/docs/Web/API/UIEvent/pageY">`pageY`</a>.

+Make use of creativity and create different parallax effects.
+You can show me on slack as [@giridhar](https://hackclub.slack.com/archives/U013E6KE9UJ/), I'd love to see it!

 ## Inspiration